-One of the ways of getting initial traffic to a new blog is writing useful comments on relevant posts and discussion forums.
-The other way is to join social media networks.
-This article will focus on StumbleUpon and how you can use StumbleUpon to build your personal network, your online profile and initial traffic to your new site.
+One of the ways of getting initial traffic to a new blog is by writing useful comments on relevant posts and discussion forums.
+The other way is to join social media networks like Twitter and Facebook.
+StumbleUpon is one type of a social network.
+This article will focus on StumbleUpon and how you can use it to build your personal network, your online profile and initial traffic to your new site.

 Register your account at StumbleUpon